Ethenalee/revisual/README.md

 ## Importing TREB Data from CSV

-Sample data has already been processed and saved in `revisual-backend/rets/test-sample.csv`.
+Save csv data to `revisual-backend/rets/test-sample.csv`.

 To import this data into the db from terminal run `rake import:listings`.